 Don’t look at this list of subjects and feel constrained.
 Instead open your mind to the possibilities and opportunities to expand your child’s interests by bringing them an engaging, well rounded education.

-Giving yourself 30 minutes per subject gives kids time to soak it in, ask questions, and engage in discussions.
+Giving yourself 30 minutes to 1 hour per subject gives kids time to soak it in, ask questions, and engage in discussions.
 It’s also a good amount of time for hands-on projects.

 These are all the things that will give your kids a deeper, more meaningful education.